raivivek/raivivek.github.io/resume.rst

 SequenceServer allows users to easily set up a BLAST+ server to be used locally or over the web with a nice and intuitive user inteface.
 It is a nice and elegant alternative to many other similar projects that are often an overkill or too complex to set up.
 I worked with introducing a number of features and improvements over the current version.
-The important contribution includes (but not limited to) - introducing a graphical overview using D3, creating a data layer by parsing BLAST XML data, maintaining code compatiability with previous versions etc.,
+The important contribution includes (but not limited to) - :doc:`creating-graphical-overview-with-d3`, :doc:`understanding-blast-output` and creating the data layer, maintaining code compatiability with previous versions etc.,

 A list of my merged and umerged changes can be found at